 The research committee reviews the dissertation to determine if it is ready for defense.
-Please note that by Jacobs School of Music policy faculty members are permitted 12 weeks to review the dissertation for approval for defense.
+Please note that by Jacobs School of Music policy faculty members are permitted 8 weeks to review the dissertation for approval for defense.
+In rare instances a faculty member may request additional time, so it is in your interest to build a few more weeks into the review process if you are hoping to graduate by a certain date.
 Additional time is provided if the review period includes the summer or if the review deadline falls during the summer term or a break.

 The Music Graduate Office will inform you by e-mail when your dissertation has been approved by all the members of your research committee.
 Committee members may indicate in writing any changes or revisions necessary in the approved text.
 If the research committee does not approve the dissertation for defense, you will be required to make revisions as directed by the committee and to resubmit the dissertation for another full review (steps 3 and 4).
 You may schedule the defense only after the dissertation has been approved by all committee members.

 Once your dissertation has been approved for defense, you may tentatively reserve a date for the defense.
 Click here to see the defense calendar and more details about the scheduling procedure.
 For PhD students, the University Graduate School requires submission of a defense announcement at least 30 days in advance of the defense date, which should be taken into account when selecting a date.
-Contact the University Graduate School for more details about that procedure.
+Defense announcements for the University Graduate School are submitted electronically via OneStart.
+More information on this process may be found here.
 (This requirement does not affect DME students.)

 Schedule a defense date through the Music Graduate Office.
 The defense must be scheduled at a time when the entire research committee can attend in-person.
 This date will be held for one week while you confirm it with members of the committee.
 (If a tentative date is not confirmed within one week, it may be offered to another student.)
 You are encouraged to try to avoid end-of-semester dates because faculty schedules can be more difficult to coordinate.